danahagist/danahagist.github.io/graduate-thesis.md

 ---
 layout: page
-title: Impact of Gubernatorial Partisanship on The Pursuit of the American Dream
 permalink: /Research/
 ---

+# Impact of Gubernatorial Partisanship on The Pursuit of the American Dream
 ### CU Denver Economics 2016
 ### By Dana Hagist
 ### Abstract: